mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

    -  Checking in a `Connection <#connection>`_ to the Pool automatically closes the `Connection <#connection>`_
    -  Attempting to check out a `Connection <#connection>`_ from the Pool results in an Error

 -  **Clearable:** A Pool MUST be able to be cleared.
-When a Pool is cleared, all pooled and checked out connections will be lazily closed as they are checkedIn or encountered in checkOut.
-Additionally, the following behaviors change until the pool is marked as "ready" again:
+Clearing the pool marks all pooled and checked out `Connections <#connection>`_ as stale and lazily closes them as they are checkedIn or encountered in checkOut.
+Additionally, all requests are evicted from the WaitQueue and returned a retryable error.

+-  **Pausable:** A Pool MUST be able to be paused and resumed.
+A Pool is paused automatically when it is cleared, and it can be resumed by being marked as "ready".
+While the Pool is paused, it exhibits the following behaviors:

    -  Attempting to check out a `Connection <#connection>`_ from the Pool results in a retryable Error
    -  Connections are not created in the background to satisfy minPoolSize